supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

 1. Navigate to your **Multi-Round Q&A on Your Data** prompt flow from the **Tools > Prompt flow** section in your Azure AI Studio.

 1. Create a new output named **documents** in the Outputs node.
 This output will represent the documents that were retrieved in the **lookup** node and subsequently formatted in the **generate_prompt_context** node.
-Assign the output of the generate_prompt_context node to the documents output
+Assign the output of the generate_prompt_context node to the output of the document.

    ![](media/new-output-documents.png)